vincentserpoul/techblog-hugo/content/post/go-embed-1.16.md

 +++
 date = "2021-03-28T18:39:35+08:00"
-title = "Go embed in go1.16"
-description = "using go embed in go 1.16" tags = ["golang", "embed", "static", "simple"] topics = ["golang", "embed", "static", "simple"] slug = "go-embed-1.16"
+title = "golang 1.16 new feature: embed" description = "using go embed in go 1.16" tags = ["golang", "embed", "static", "simple"] topics = ["golang", "embed", "static", "simple"] slug = "go-embed-1.16"
 +++

-## Golang 1.16 new feature: embed

 ### What is it about